dalmatinerdb/docs/index.rst

 ========================================

 .. warning::
-   This documentaiton and DalmatinerDB is still prety young, please do not use it in mission critical environments without a backup!
+   This documentaiton and DalmatinerDB are still quite young, please do not use it in mission critical environments without a backup!

 .. toctree::
    :hidden: